 The most crucial lighting reference for this production was Storaro’s “Café Society” – ever since I saw it the first time, I have been mesmerised by the way he manipulates the lighting.
 He can manage to illuminate someone’s bottom with 24K warm-tone lighting in broad daylight without making it appear out of place at all; I was very puzzled, but decided to give it a try regardless.

 What other equipment did you use in this filming?

-We had a total of 2 Fishers, 2 telescopic lenses, and a GF8, and it seems that most of them they were all at use, but there were only 8 of us in the crew!
-I would like to once again express my sincere thanks to my equipment transport crew leader, Zhao Shuangqing – hopefully our collaboration will continue long into the future!
+We had a total of two Fischers, two Technocrane 37′ and 15′, and a GF8, and it seems that most of them were all at use, but there were only 8 of us in the camera movement grip crew!
+I would like to once again express my sincere thanks to my camera movement grip crew leader, Zhao Shuangqing – hopefully, our collaboration will continue long into the future!

 What is your overall experience of shooting with large format cameras?
 What are your thoughts on the development trend of the full-frame?

 While the full-frame has its own advantages, it also has shortcomings such as motion blur.
 I think people would view the full-frame more sensibly, seeing it more as a tool and choosing projects most suitable for its features accordingly.